-There is a further AUD10,000 bond paid to the DEDJTR for tenements EL3310 and EL5432 and with Vic Roads for licenses for pipelines that are crossing roads.
+A further AUD10,000 bond is paid to the DEDJTR for tenements EL3310 and EL5432 and with Vic Roads for licences for pipelines that are crossing roads.

-The rehabilitation bond for MIN5567 and lease on which the Splitters Creek Evaporation Facility has been constructed, was reviewed in 2017, and AUD748,000 was set aside.
+The rehabilitation bond for MIN5567, the lease on which the Splitters Creek Evaporation Facility has been constructed, was calculated in October 2018 and set aside AUD748,000.